archaeo-social/mastodon/administration/rules.md

-1. No racism, sexism, homophobia, transphobia, able-ism, etc.
+1. No racism, sexism, homophobia, transphobia, xenophobia, ableism or casteism
-2. No serious dishonesty that is hurtful to others (e.g. falsely representing oneself as a member of a minority; services offering to write academic papers to help students cheat; vaccine denialism; predatory conferences or journals; overt pseudoscience such as flat-earther-ism etc.)
-3. No spam
-4. No impersonating other people
-5. No harassment of any kind
+2. No harassment of any kind
-6. No un-described images or video
+3. Always warn others about content they may not want to see, including images of human remains
+4. Do not engage in or promote academic dishonesty
+5. Do not share information that may lead to physical harm to people or to cultural heritage